Pearl Harbor has a resonance for all Americans. The site is accessible, evocative, and moving. It’s the top site for visitors to Hawaii.

 Additional afternoon highlights include a Macadamia Nut Farm (with tastings), a historical Hawaiian place of worship (Pu'u o Mahuka Heiau), Valley of the Temples, Pali Lookout, and the National Cemetery of the Pacific at Punchbowl Crater (over 53,000 veterans laid to rest there), before returning to your lodging in the early evening.

 INCLUDED: Door-to-door transport from Waikiki/Honolulu or Ko Olina lodgings, knowledgeable local guide, all admission fees, a continental breakfast, a cooked-to-order local lunch, local snacks & tastings, and drinks

 ARIZONA MEMORIAL STATUS (Summer 2019): Since early May 2018, there has been no disembarking at the Arizona Memorial (only reachable by boat) while a dock there undergoes repair.
-The repairs are currently projected to be completed in late 2019.
+The repairs are currently projected to be completed in Fall 2019.
 In the meantime, following a moving & educational 20 minute video in a theater, there is an informative narrated harbor tour by boat of the Arizona Memorial and Battleship Row.